 Flexibility, freedom, choice.
 For survey respondents, “control” meant being able to work the way they wanted.

-The same goes for content professionals.
+The same goes for content marketing professionals.

-1. Content writer
+1. Remote Content Writer

 Definition: Someone who writes marketing materials that attract an organic audience